jrpotter/notebook/notes/encoding/integer.md

 <!--ID: 1707854589813-->
 END%%

-In C, it is undefined behavior to shift by more than the width $w$ of an integral type.
+In C, it is undefined behavior to shift by more than the width $w$ of an integral type or by a negative value.

 %%ANKI
 Basic